stopipv/isdi/README.md

-4. **Linux only:** If you are running Linux, install [patchelf](https://nixos.org/patchelf.html) (on Debian-based systems, this can be done like `apt install patchelf`) and then run `./scripts/patch_ios_dylibs.sh`.
+4. **Linux only:** If you are running Linux, install [patchelf](https://nixos.org/patchelf.html) (on Debian-based systems, this can be done like `sudo apt install patchelf`) and then run `./scripts/patch_ios_dylibs.sh`.
 You may need to re-run this script if you are collaborating and other ISDi users overwrite the iOS binaries with their own absolute shared object paths.
+[More details here (including for macOS users)](notes.md).

 ## Running ISDi